Skip to Content

 What if I forgot to mention the accident at my last doctor visit?

 Bring it up at your next appointment and ask the provider to note the connection in your record.
 It’s better to correct the record late than to leave it incomplete.
-Your attorney can also send a letter to the provider clarifying the injury history if needed.
+Under Illinois law your damages must be causally linked to the accident, so closing that gap in the record matters.
+A firm like Parker & Parker can also send a letter to the provider clarifying the injury history if needed.

 Should I see my regular doctor or go to a specialist?

-Start with whoever you’re most comfortable with — your primary care physician, an urgent care, or the emergency room if symptoms warrant it.
+Start with whoever you’re most comfortable with, your primary care physician, an urgent care, or the emergency room if symptoms warrant it.
 Your initial provider can then refer you to specialists as needed.
-What matters is that you seek treatment promptly and follow through with referrals.
+What matters for both your health and any Illinois injury claim is that you seek treatment promptly, follow through with referrals, and make sure each new provider connects your symptoms to the accident.

 Can the insurance company access my medical records?